8.3 Experiential Learning: Rounding Out Your College Career

 Internships can provide you with the practical, “real world” experience you need to be competitive in today’s job market.
 Internships also provide you with a new network of people, individuals outside of the University setting, who can provide mentorship and companionship to you.
 At a minimum, an internship will allow you to evaluate how well you “fit into” a career culture.
 For example, you may love information technology (IT) and, through an internship experience, find out that you are also well-suited to the pace and excitement of the IT field.

 Research experiences with particular faculty, research groups, and Centers for Excellence are important to consider especially if you plan to further your education beyond your undergraduate degree.
 Is it too early to begin thinking of advanced degrees?
 Absolutely not.
 Most students who are in graduate schools today began their research careers as undergraduates.
 They acted as “apprentices” to a faculty member and worked with members of the faculty’s team: graduate research assistants, post-doctoral researchers, and collaborating colleagues.
-Such experiences while working on your Bachelor’s degree are essential for you if you are considering a career in engineering or science, including the social sciences.
+Such experiences can also teach you transferable skills like project design and management, goal setting, and communication skills that can be used wherever your career may take you.

 Be sure to talk to your advisor about taking a readings or research class with a faculty member of your choice.
 You need to work this experience into your roadmap for success.
 It is important to contact the faculty member well in advance to be sure that he/she has room in the laboratory or research group for you in a given term.

-Funding is available from many sources and you may want to begin a wish list with families and friends to help defray your travel expenses.
+Funding is available from many sources.
+You can meet with a study abroad staff member from the Office of International Education (OIE) to discuss funding opportunities to lower the cost of your trip.
 Again, planning ahead is key, so after reviewing your study abroad options, visit with your advisor to be sure you can plan for study abroad in your academic plan.

 Have you ever done some volunteer work?
 Do you want to be of service to others during your college years?
-The Center for Service Learning provides the ways and means for faculty and students to “learn from doing”—doing community service as part of your coursework, and learning as you go.
+Service learning, organized by the Center for Service Learning, provides the ways and means for faculty and students to “learn from doing”—doing community service as part of your coursework, and learning as you go.
 Course credit is given for service learning activities.
 When you visit the center online, look at some of the courses offered.
 Faculty are increasingly adding service learning components to their classes.
 UT Arlington boasts having 790,516 logged hours of service in recent years.

 Service learning is not just for people thinking about careers in public service.
 These experiences help you integrate what you are learning in the classroom with “real world” problems and needs.
 You can build your civic and leadership skills through many community activities and share your reflections on these experiences with others.
 Scholarships are available, too.